gonicus/clacks/doc/index.rst

 for managing several aspects of your infrastructure.
 For more information, please go to the `Clacks Website <https://oss.gonicus.de/labs/gosa>`_.

-While you can find information about the Clacks 2.x series on the website mentioned above, this document is more about the future.
+While you can find information about the GOsa 2.x series on the website mentioned above, this document is more about the future.
 This is why:

-Starting with Clacks 2.6, we had introduced a simple perl based service called gosa-si, which was able to handle requests and actions where class PHP applications are not well suited for.
+Starting with GOsa 2.6, we had introduced a simple perl based service called gosa-si, which was able to handle requests and actions where class PHP applications are not well suited for.
 This service had (has) many problems in design, scalability and so on.
 For that reason we started to redo the whole thing using new